 The Origin of Day and Night by Paula Ikuutaq Rumbolt (Baker Lake, Nunavut) illustrations by Lenny Lishchenko (Toronto, Ont.)
 Inhabit Media

 YOUNG ADULT / MIDDLE READER AWARD CATEGORY

 ABOUT THE RUTH AND SYLVIA SCHWARTZ CHILDREN'S BOOK AWARDS The two awards, of $6,000 each are presented annually to recognize artistic excellence in writing and illustration in English-language Canadian children's literature.
-The winners are selected by two juries of young readers, which this year are students at Frontenac Public School in Burlington, Ontario.
-Five students in grade 3 and 4 will select the recipient(s) of the Children's Picture Book Award.Five students in grade 7 and 8 will select the recipient of the Young Adult / Middle Reader Award.
+The winners are selected by two juries of young readers, which this year are students at Eastview Public School in Scarborough.
+Five students in grades 3 and 4 will select the recipient(s) of the Children's Picture Book Award.Five students in grades 7 and 8 will select the recipient of the Young Adult / Middle Reader Award.

 ONTARIO ARTS FOUNDATION INQUIRIES Alan Walker, Executive Director, Ontario Arts Foundation 416-969-7413 | firstname.lastname@example.org

 For more than 50 years, the Ontario Arts Council (OAC) has played a vital role in promoting and assisting the development of the arts for the enjoyment and benefit of Ontarians.
-In 2015-2016, the OAC funded 1,676 individual artists and 1,125 organizations in 209 communities across Ontario for a total of $50.5 million.
+In 2017-2018, the OAC invested $58.7 million in 231 communities across Ontario through 2,294 grants to individual artists and 1,474 grants to organizations.

 Ce document existe ègalement en français.

 Ontario Arts Foundation Disburses $3.36 million to Arts Organizations Across Ontario